cenidetiot/ngsi-js-library/doc/ocb/docs/EntitiesFunctions.md

 .catch((err) => console.log(err))
 ```
 ###  Update Existing Entity Attributes
-The `updateEntityAttrs()` function is used for update an existing attribute of an entity.
+The `updateEntityAttrs()` function is used to update an existing attribute of an entity.
 This means that the attribute specified in the parameter of this function necessarily have to exist in the entity.
 For example, the next function updates the attribute `temperature` of entity with `id`: `Room1`.
 ```js
 cb.updateEntityAttrs('Room1', {
     "temperature": {